-It goes without saying that different countries of the world have different communication customs and traditions.
+Different countries of the world have different communication customs and traditions.

 Usually, these traditions are based on the history of this or that country.
-Sometimes, they can be based on the religion of a certain country, or on the traditions of social and family life that are considered to be appropriate and polite in this or that area.
-For instance, in some Asian countries it is considered to be impolite to shake hand at meeting or touch your partner in a conversation in some other way because it is thought to hurt the dignity of that very person.
-At the same time, as we all know, in the countries of Europe and America shaking hands is a sign of good relationships between people - in this way they express their respect to each other (Pease, 1990).
-Another instance is Muslim countries, where men can easily go along the street keeping hands of each other and this will be interpreted as those men are close friends.
+Sometimes, they can be based on the religion of a certain country or on the traditions of social and family life that are considered to be appropriate and polite in this or that area.
+For instance, in some Asian countries, it is considered to be impolite to shake hand at meeting or touch your partner in a conversation in some other way because it is thought to hurt the dignity of that very person.
+At the same time, in Europe and America, shaking hands is a sign of good relationships between people because in this way, they express their respect to each other (Pease & Chandler, 1997).
+Another instance is Muslim countries, where men can easily go along the street keeping hands of each other, and this will be interpreted as those men are close friends.
 While in the countries of the Western civilization, this gesture will be seen exclusively as those men belonging to sexual minorities.
-The world is full with the examples of the differences in cultures and communication traditions of various nations and the United States of America also possess its own traditions and customs in communication, verbal and nonverbal.
+The world is full with the examples of the differences in cultures and communication traditions of various nations, and the United States of America also has its own traditions and customs in communication, verbal and non- verbal.